Jeremy Renner: 2002–2008: Early success

 In 2002, Renner starred in Dahmer as the eponymous serial killer Jeffrey Dahmer.
 He found the non-fiction role a challenge to cope with after he had finished shooting the film, knowing that Dahmer had murdered seventeen victims.
 His performance was well received, and he gained a nomination for the Independent Spirit Award for Best Lead Male.
 He also appeared in Pink's 2003 music video for her song "Trouble" as a Bad Boy Sheriff.
 Renner went on to appear in S.W.A.T. as the former police partner of Colin Farrell's character in 2003 and The Heart Is Deceitful Above All Things in 2004.

 In 2005, Renner starred with Julia Stiles and Forest Whitaker in A Little Trip to Heaven, with roles in North Country and 12 and Holding.
 He next starred as a neo-Nazi skinhead who is admitted into a psychiatric hospital in Neo Ned with Gabrielle Union.
 The film won awards at multiple film festivals, including the Palm Beach International Film Festival Award for Best Actor.
-After shooting Neo Ned, Renner was offered the lead in the Las Vegas indie Northtown, but the project never happened.
-Renner also had a small (though uncredited) role in skateboard film Lords of Dogtown as the manager of Emile Hirsch's character.
+Renner also had a small (though uncredited) role in the skateboard film Lords of Dogtown as the manager of Emile Hirsch's character.
 In 2006, he starred with Ginnifer Goodwin in Love Comes to the Executioner.

-In 2007 Renner had supporting roles in the critically acclaimed The Assassination of Jesse James by the Coward Robert Ford as Wood Hite, the cousin of outlaw Jesse James (portrayed by Brad Pitt), and as Sergeant Doyle in 28 Weeks Later.
+In 2007, Renner had supporting roles in the critically acclaimed The Assassination of Jesse James by the Coward Robert Ford as Wood Hite, the cousin of outlaw Jesse James (portrayed by Brad Pitt), and as Sergeant Doyle in 28 Weeks Later.
 He starred with Minnie Driver in Take and guest-starred as a patient (a reckless rock musician) in an episode of House.
 Renner had a role in the pilot of The Oaks, but the series was not picked up.